 Excited for football season?
 Love tailgating with friends, family and fans before the big game with great food and drinks??
 I say yes to both!!

 Toast To the Team!

 Before the big game it’s all about the food and drinks, right?
-So, a first step to making your tailgate party eco-friendly is to consider the containers you’ll serve your food in.
-Whether you are making a yummy, cheesy dip or a dozen team colored cupcakes from scratch opt first for containers that are reusable and can be taken back home to be washed.
+A first step to making your tailgate party eco-friendly is to consider the containers you’ll serve your food in.
+Whether you are making a yummy, cheesy dip or a dozen team colored cupcakes from scratch, opt first for containers that are reusable and can be taken back home to be washed.

 If you can’t get into the idea of lugging home dirty dishes (read on for ideas to make it easy below!) choose compostable versions instead of plastic, paper or (the dreaded!) styrofoam!
 I like these cups, plates and cutlery.
-If your tailgating venue provides a compost bin on-site be sure that all of the compostables make their way into the bin at clean up time.
+If your tailgating venue provides a compost bin on-site make sure all of the compostables make their way into the bin at clean up time.

 Show Your Team Spirit!

-Items like banners and flags are likely to be used game after game and even year after year which is great.
-Other decorative items like balloons or fun tablecloths may need to be re-thought to make them eco-friendly.
+Items like banners and flags are likely to be used game after game, and even year after year.
+Reusing them makes them more eco-friendly – easy!
+Other decorative items like balloons or fun tablecloths may need to be re-thought.

 If you choose to sport your team colors with balloons be sure to use latex balloons versus mylar.
 Latex balloons (the rubbery, stretchy ones) are biodegradable and will break down after a few months since they are made from a natural rubber.
 Mylar balloons (the shiny ones) are made with a nylon material and are not biodegradable.

 Also consider the ribbon you use to tie down your bouquet of balloons.
-I had always used curly ribbon – the kind you can curl up with scissors – but after learning that it can’t be recycled (it can jam the recycling machinery) I made a switch.
+I had always used curly ribbon – the kind you can curl up with scissors – but after learning that it can’t be recycled (it’s plastic but can jam the recycling machinery) I made a switch.
 A great alternative is paper raffia ribbon which is totally recyclable in the paper bin AND it comes in lots of colors to coordinate with your balloons and tailgate party!

 Tableware and napkins is another area where you get the chance to go greener!
-When selecting tablecloths to decorate your food-filled tailgate feast be sure to opt for a reusable version instead of disposables!!
+When selecting tablecloths to decorate your food-filled tailgate feast be sure to opt for a reusable version instead of a disposable one!!
 Not only will you keep lots of used tablecloths out of the landfill but you will also save money!

-Speaking of cloth, instead of bringing lots of paper napkins that are sure to end up in the trash provide tailgaters with cloth napkins instead.
+Speaking of cloth, instead of bringing lots of paper napkins that are sure to end up in the trash, provide tailgaters with cloth napkins instead.
 There are lots and lots of options out there that are sure to coordinate with your team colors.
 You may even be able to find them with your team logo!
 So cute!!

 Two Minute Warning!

 Make it easy for yourself and set up separate bags/bins for each item from the start.
 For example, one bag for cloth napkins and tablecloths, another bag for your reusable plates, cups and silverware, another for recyclables, etc. You get the idea, right?

 At clean up time all you have to do is grab your bag or bin of dirty reusable items and pack it into the car to take home for washing – and reuse next time!
-Be sure to let fellow tailgaters know where to “dispose” of their cloth napkin or silverware when they’re done with them so there will be less work for you!
+Be sure to let fellow tailgaters know where to “dispose” of their cloth napkin or utensils when they’re done with them so there will be less work for you!